 As you recruit for this important week, be praying that God will stir people’s hearts to volunteer.
 Often, when someone has volunteered once, they’re excited to come back the following year because VBS is very fun and rewarding.

-Learn more about our 2020 Answers VBS at AnswersVBS.com.
+Learn more about Answers VBS at AnswersVBS.com.